Skip to Content

 This is a typical 2″ ball, used to connect a trailer coupler to the trailer hitch of a tow vehicle.

 But a weight distribution hitch uses components like spring bars, with one end attached to the frame of the trailer, and the other end attached near the tow vehicle’s receiver.
+When connected, the spring bars are under tension and force the towing vehicle and travel trailer frame more in line with each other, reducing or eliminating the sag that tongue weight causes.

 So, the spring bars provide tension that applies an opposing force (lifting up) to the downward pressure of the travel trailer’s tongue weight.
+This achieves the goal of making the tow vehicle and travel trailer more level and stable.

 Does a Weight Distribution Hitch Reduce Sway?